dialaobeid/My-Ecommerce-Challenge/README.md

 Challenges:
 - I was having major issues seeding the models into the database.
 The paths and code were correct, but it kept giving me error messages.
 So I used the "associate" method instead of "async/await" method in each model file and they all finally seeded into the database.
 - I could not access the server properly on insomnia and double-checked all my paths and code format and syntax was correct.
 I even tried restarting/resetting the server, and still could not access it on insomnia.
+The code for the GET, POST, PUT and DELETE requests are all correctly written in the routes file.

 Link to walkthrough video: https://drive.google.com/file/d/1A9Gn9JRR_ZhO42B-zOF5fFxZCjtpgLEn/view